Best Examples of Dynamic Brand Identities

 New York City by Wolff Olins is a great example where dynamic brand identity is key to the whole concept.
 There is only one New York City, but there is no one New York City.
 An idea that is amplified by the colorful imagery used as a backdrop for the custom typography.

-NYC: Logo by Wolff Olins
+Logo by Wolff Olins

 NYC: Collateral examples